-The professional Process E-6 machine requires the same kind of high-quality maintenance program for optimum performance.
 Checklists provide a convenient and efficient method of ensuring complete maintenance for Process E-6.
 A daily checklist should include all activities that are required on a daily basis, such as draining wash tanks and checking dryer temperature.
 The daily checklist should include all chemical and mechanical measurements.
 Other lists can include less frequent activities, such as filter changes.

-Following a complete checklist will help ensure that the process is started up consistently, and that all the proper process parameters are being monitored.
+Following a complete checklist will help ensure that the process is started up consistently, and that all the proper process variables are being monitored.
 Checklists are especially important if the process operates more than one shift per day, if the regular machine operator is away, or if the operator is new and unfamiliar with Process E-6.

-General checklists are included in Section 17.
-Make customized checklists for each machine and each specific operation, and use them to record machine history.
+Customize checklists for each machine and each specific operation, and use checklists to record machine history.

-The chart on page 16-2 shows the ideal schedule of measurements and maintenance that you should observe for all processors.
+The following table shows the ideal schedule of measurements and maintenance that you should observe for all processors.